Shawn Taylor PLLC | Your Social Security Lawyer

 3. Retirement and Social Security...

-Retirement and Social Security Benefits Consultation in Charleston, West Virginia
+Retirement and Social Security Benefits Consultation in Charleston Serving West Virginia, Ohio, Kentucky, and Virginia

-• Talk through whether early retirement at 62 is on the table while an SSD claim is pending, and what the tradeoffs look like.
+• whether early retirement at 62 is worth considering while an SSDI claim is pending

 Generally, it’s easier for older applicants to obtain SSD benefits.
 It’s easier to prove that you can’t return to your prior line of work when you’re older.
 You’re more likely to have the required work credits as an older worker.
 Additionally, the SSA will take into account your age when determining whether you could qualify for other types of work.